-- We provide the start-up with Inven's Onboarding Toolkit for ESG management, a set of example policy documents, research, case studies and initiatives guides for managing different ESG focus areas. - We connect the start-ups to Inven's experts' network (e.g. consultants, other founders, specialists etc.) for support in establishing a management strategy for the risk and opportunities detected.
+• We provide the start-up with Inven's Onboarding Toolkit for ESG management, a set of example policy documents, research, case studies and initiatives guides for managing different ESG focus areas.

+We connect the start-ups to Inven's experts' network (e.g. consultants, other founders, specialists etc.) for support in establishing a management strategy for the risk and opportunities detected.
 Ongoing support and management

-- We continuously engage with the start-up on improving the identified priority areas and share with them any relevant information or tools that we gather from our expert network (e.g. VentureESG group of which we are members). - We perform annual assessment to detect progress in the risk and opportunity areas that have been discussed. - We make an annual assessment of new risks and opportunity areas to focus on.
+- We continuously engage with the start-up on improving the identified priority areas and share with them any relevant information or tools that we gather from our expert network (e.g. VentureESG group of which we are members, Worldfavor platform). - Our start-ups have a continuous access to the Worldfavor platform that they can use not only as a reporting tool, but also as a carbon footprint calculator and a source of information on current market approach towards ESG. - We perform annual assessment to detect progress in the risk and opportunity areas that have been discussed. - We make an annual assessment of new risks and opportunity areas to focus on.